JaberHPranto/Bank-Management-System/README.md

 # Bank-Management-System
-This is a simple project for managing accounts in bank without using framework,database and library
+This is a simple project for managing accounts in bank that is made without using any framework,database and library